owldance/hootNAS/documentation/nfs-exports.md

 The `hide` option explicitly hides subordinate filesystems for NFSv2 and NFSv3.
 NFSv4 never hides subordinate filesystems.

-A filesystem is "hidden" if a server exports two filesystems one of which is mounted on the other, then the client will have to mount both filesystems explicitly to get access to them.
-If the client only mounts the parent, it will see an empty directory at the place where the other filesystem is mounted.
+If one filesystems is exported on top of the other, then the client will have to mount both filesystems.
+If the client only mounts the parent, it will see an empty directory at the place where the other filesystem should have been mounted.
 That filesystem is "hidden".

 Setting the `nohide` option on a filesystem causes it not to be hidden, and